LJoson/lightning_sphinx_theme/README.md

 ```

 then try the following command ([from this answer](https://stackoverflow.com/questions/62398231/building-docs-fails-due-to-missing-pandoc))

 ```
 pip uninstall pandoc
 conda install pandoc
 ```

-### Step 2: setup the javascript things 🤮
+### Step 2: setup the javascript environment

 First, install the things in package.json

 ```bash
 # run yarn install (uses `package.json`)
 # you need node version 8.4.0
 yarn install
 ```

 For good measure, make sure your npm and ruby paths are in your .bashrc or .zshrc

 ```bash
 # ruby
 export PATH="/usr/local/opt/ruby/bin:$PATH"